mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

       tell $ Last $ Just $ mkObservableState rFlag utxosEInfo

-For updating the observable state we need to look for the list of utxos belonging to the script address (which is parameterized on the receiver address).
-Function ``lookupScriptUtxos`` is used for that, which looks for utxos of the given address and containing the given token, in our case the control token.
+For updating the observable state we need to look for the list of UTxOs belonging to the script address.
+Function ``lookupScriptUtxos`` is used for this, looking for UTxOs in the given address and containing the given token, in our case the control token.
 Then we have to read the datum inside each UTxO, using the auxiliary function ``mkUtxoEscrowInfoFromTxOut``.
 Finally, we write the updated observable state by calling the monadic function ``tell``.